 FUN FACT: Boreal forests are full of life that's adapted to withstand frigid temperatures year-round!
 It is full of deciduous trees and conifers, like pine, spruce and birch trees.
-It is the largest terrestrial biome as the forest cover much of Canada, Northern Europe and Siberia.
+It is the largest terrestrial biome as the forest cover much of Canada, Northern Europe and Siberia, making it the largest terrestrial biome.